ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 }
 ```

-If you want to use the same filter multiple times all over your schema you can also describe the filter input type separatly.
+If you want to use the same filter multiple times all over your schema you can also describe the filter input type separately.

 ```csharp
 public class PersonFilterType